80 Personal Finance Tips and Tools That Will Help You Build Wealth

 36. Create a “wait and see” list

-If you come across something you really want to buy, jot it down or take a picture of it.
+If you come across something you really want to buy, use this personal finance tip.
+Jot it down or take a picture of it.
 Wait a few days or even a few weeks and see if the same want is still there.
 Chances are your desire for the item has fizzled, and you realize the money can be better used on something else.

 37. Spend less than you earn

-Spending less than you earn is a key aspect of money management and ultimately building wealth.
+Spending less than you earn is a key personal finance tip and an essential aspect of money management.
 There are many online money management tools like Quicken and Mint to help you stay in control of both your saving and spending.

 38. Unsubscribe from online store emails